 Handle: This is a pro-quality machete from tip to grip.
 Brass rivets fix the micarta handle slabs.
 The lanyard hole could be used to hang the machete on a nail or somewhere else you want.

-Sheath: The included black leather sheath also contains swivel belt loop.
-The sheath always helps us to carry machete safely.
+Sheath: The included black leather sheath also contains a swivel belt loop.
+The sheath always helps us to carry the machete safely.

 KA-BAR owes to produce quality outdoor tools.
-KA-BAR BK is an epic series of knives has worked for ages.
-Reinhardt design of BK-21 makes it more versatile.
+KA-BAR BK is an epic series of knives that have worked for ages.
+Reinhardt’s design of BK-21 makes it more versatile.
 The sturdy steel blade with no burr and kukri blade shape makes it good for chopping, clearing brush, splitting hardwoods, and other bushcraft activities.
 The inner blade curve can be used for fine works, including making shavings.
-Hopefully, it will prove the best machete you ever used.
+Hopefully, it will prove the best machete for bushcraft you ever used.

 The CRKT Mah-Chete is designed by Liong Mah when he was in search of a survival machete that must-have features to be used in different situations.
 So, he developed one with the exclusive upswept overall shape.